Critical levels and Jacobi fields in a complex of cycles: Background and Notation.

-However, for $\mathcal{C}(S, \alpha)$, vertices separated by an arbitrarily large distance do not necessarily fill $S$.
-A simple example illustrating this is example \ref{toruswithears}; the distance between the two curves $\gamma_1$ and $\gamma_n$ was shown in \cite{Me2} to be equal to half the intersection number plus one.
-For this reason, a path $\left\{\gamma_{1}, \ldots, \gamma_{n}\right\}$ in $\mathcal{HS}(S, \left[\gamma_{1}\right])$ is defined to be \textit{tight} if, for every curve $c$ in $\gamma_i$, every curve on the surface $S$ that crosses $c$ also crosses some element of $\gamma_{j}\cup \gamma_{k}$, for all $j<i$ and $k>i$.
-This definition then rules out the possiblity that a subpath of a tight geodesic enters a subsurface of $S$ that the two endpoints of the path do not enter.\\
+However, for $\mathcal{C}(S, \alpha)$, vertices separated by an arbitrarily large distance do not necessarily fill $S$, \cite{Me2}.
+In Example \ref{alternative}, the distance between $m_1$ and $m_2$ could be made arbitrarily large by increasing the number of bounding pair maps needed to map $m_1$ to $m_2$, without $m_1$ and $m_2$ filling the surface.
+For this reason, a path $\left\{\gamma_{1}, \ldots, \gamma_{n}\right\}$ in $\mathcal{C}(S, \left[\gamma_{1}\right])$ is defined to be \textit{tight} if, for every curve $c$ in $\gamma_i$, every curve on the surface $S$ that crosses $c$ also crosses some element of $\gamma_{j}\cup \gamma_{k}$, for all $j<i$ and $k>i$.
+This definition then rules out the possibility that a subpath of a tight geodesic enters a subsurface of $S$ that the two endpoints of the path do not enter.\\